microsoft/DMF/README.md

 The source code for both the framework and Modules written using the framework are released.

+Introduction Video from 2018 WinHEC: www.WinHEC.com (See the video titled, "Driver Module Framework".)

 This blog post provides more information: https://blogs.windows.com/buildingapps/2018/08/15/introducing-driver-module-framework/